pnkraemer/probdiffeq/docs/benchmarks/lotka_volterra.md

 We can observe more:
 * Dynamic calibration seems to perform at most as good as non-dynamic calibration.
 (Except for low order, low-precision EKF1, where the dynamic calibration seems to help.
 But even with the dynamic calibration is the low-order EKF1 one of the slowest solvers.)
 * Low precision is best achieved with an isotropic EKF0(3).
 High precision is best achieved with an EKF1(8).
 The middle ground is better covered by an isotropic EKF0(5) than an EKF1(5).
+* The cubature filters are more expensive than the extended filters (because cubature-linearisation costs more than Taylor-linearisation)